JadeFerguson/CPW204-FormValidation/README.md

 # CPW204-Class Example
 Getting familiar with source control and more TypeScript.
-Learnign the basics like making commits.
+Learning the basics like making commits.

 ## More info on TypeScript
 [Check out the official site](https://www.typescriptlang.org/)